What is a School Based Health Center (SBHC)? SBHC Fact Sheet

 SBHC Advisory Committee Scheduled Meetings

-The School Based Health Center Advisory Committee meetings are held from 1:30-3:30 at the A.J.
-Pappanikou Center for Excellence on Developmental Disabilities, The Exchange, Building 4, 270 Farmington Avenue, Farmington on the following days:
+The School Based Health Center Advisory Committee meetings are held virtually on Microsoft Teams Meeting the following days:

 SBHC Advisory Committee Meeting Minutes

 For more information on School Based Health Centers or the School Based Health Center Advisory Committee please contact